Beyond Frosting » Tutorials » Tips and Techniques » How to Heat Treat Flour

 Wondering how to heat treat flour to make edible cookie dough or other no-bake desserts made with flour?
 The process is quick and easy.
 All you need is flour and 20 minutes!

-The Easy Way to Make Raw Flour Safe to Eat
+The Easiest Way to Use Raw Flour in Food

-When & Why Do You Need to Heat Treat Flour?
+When Do You Need to Heat Treat Flour?

 How to Heat Treat Flour in the Oven